ALowien/GreatBay_BoxModel/README.md

 ###### Key final products:
 * Budget_Components.csv - dataframe of each budget component solute flux, categorized as input or output
-* inputsaspercentage.csv - dataframe that considers inputs as percentage of the total input for the year

 #### main_plot_annual_budgets.R
 ##### Purpose: Plot annual solute budget inputs, outputs, and delta storage terms using the dataframes built in main_compile_inputs